-This chapter provides setup details of the Internet Camera's Web-based Interface.
+This chapter provides setup details of the camera's Web-based Interface.

-3.1.
-Introduction
+3.1 Introduction

-The Internet Camera can be configured with your Web browser.
-Before configuring, please make sure your PC is under the same IP segment as Internet Camera.
+The camera can be configured with your Web browser.
+Before configuring, please make sure your PC is under the same IP segment as camera.

-3.2.
-Connecting to Internet Camera
+3.2 Connecting to the Camera

-A. Use the following procedures to establish a connection from your PC to the Internet Camera.

-B. Once the camera is connected, you can add the camera to your browser's Favorites or Bookmarks.
+Use the following procedures to establish a connection from your PC to the camera.
+Once the camera is connected, you can add the camera to your browser's Favorites or Bookmarks.